 You can find sporty life vests for Fido, complete with a shark fin, (Available on Amazon) for fun!

 Children under 13 years old on moving boats are required to wear a properly fitted U.S. Coast Guard-approved life jacket.

 Laws may vary from state-to-state.
 You can find the state requirements for your state online at Boat U.S. Foundation.

 3. Weather: Fun With Flags

-- Pull or Climb - Returned to the victim's side, toss a lifeline and tow them in.
-Or you can pull the victim by the life vest into the boat.
+- Pull or Climb: Returned to the victim's side, toss a lifeline and tow them in.
+You can also pull the victim by the life vest into the boat.
 If they're strong enough, they may be able to climb aboard via the swim ladder (Available on Amazon).

 5. Feeling Hot!
 Hot!
 Hot!

-Wear Proper ClothesRashguards (Available on Amazon), hats, shorts and pants shield your skin from the sun's UV rays, reducing burn risk by up to 27%.
 Sunglasses are essential (and not just a fashion accessory).These rose-colored Maui Jim Sunglasses (Available on Amazon) are my favorite and protect my eyes from UV radiation.
 Besides, my mama taught me rose-colored glasses make everything sunny!

 6. Blazing Your WakeWith thousands of people taking to the water, there are certain customs and traditions to help boaters navigate the rules of the road.
-It's the same method you'd follow with a car, except you're on the water (and without breaks).
+It's the same method you'd follow with a car, except you're on the water.

 - Take ownership of your wake

-- Slow down if another boat's trying to overtake yours
+- Slow down if another boat is trying to overtake yours

 - Respect your neighbors